samuelvitorsaraiva/flowchem/tests/README.md

     ...
 ```

-To run these example the user can write in local prompt:
+To run these example, the user can write in local prompt:
 ```shell
 pytest ./tests -m FakeDevice -s
 ```